Waterloo Road series 11: Chlo's death

-Donte and Chlo Charles appear in the original series as students of the school; in their last appearance, Chlo gives birth to their daughter, Izzy.
+Donte and Chlo Charles appear in the original series as students of the school; in their last appearance, Chlo gives birth to their daughter, Izzy, named after Izzie Redpath.
 The pair return in this series as parents to two children, Izzy and Tommy, establishing the Charles family unit, who would become prominent figures throughout the series.
 The first episode follows the family as Izzy starts her first day at secondary school.
 Griffiths felt that Chlo had adopted a "matriarchal role in the family" with a "fierce determination" to protect her family.
 Thomas thought that although Donte is a good father, he would "be lost" without Chlo and her support.
 He explained that the family are in "a happy place" at the beginning of the series, but teased that this would be disturbed.
 He enjoyed seeing how the characters had progressed from the original series.
 Griffiths pointed out that Chlo is at "a crossroads" in her life and is considering how she could apply her skills at the school.

 In the opening episode, the character of Chlo was killed off, which had been embargoed until broadcast.
 Griffiths was surprised by the decision to kill her character off, but found the most important feeling to be excitement about the show's revival.
 She told Phoebe Jobling of the Manchester Evening News that she was primarily grateful for the opportunity to play Chlo again and to work opposite Thomas.
 Chlo's death developed a leading story for the revival as Donte copes with his grief and supports his children.
 Thomas was surprised by the decision to kill the character and had been excited for Donte and Chlo to have their own family.
 He was informed in his first meeting following the series' confirmation, and felt "gutted" by the twist.
 The actor explained that although he wanted to work with Griffiths for longer, he was grateful for the story opportunities it created for his character.
 He added that it created "dramatic shock factor" in the first episode.
 Thomas told Duncan Lindsay of the Metro that Chlo had a lot of responsibility in the family home, which Donte has to "step up to the plate" and take on.